raghdah666/restaurant-page-Menu/Readme.md

 # Restaurant home page & Menu

-Web application to display restaurant info + menu
+Web application for restaurant to display info + menu

 Developed by Raghdah Zaki in 2024.
 Made with BOOTSTRAP5